 High Point University expects all members of its community to act in a respectful and responsible manner toward one another.
 Acts of sexual misconduct include: sexual harassment (stalking, cyberstalking, or relationship violence) non-consensual contact, non-consensual intercourse (sexual assault), exploitation, and other gender-based offenses are classified as crimes of violence that are subject to prosecution through both university and local law enforcement authorities.
 If you or someone you know may be the victim of sexual misconduct by another member of the university, you may report such misconduct or file a complaint with the University's Title IX Coordinators:

 Students

-Gail Tuttle, Vice President of Student Life, 338 Slane Center, High Point University, 833 Montlieu Ave, High Point, NC 27268, 336-841-9231, gtuttle@highpoint.edu.
+Gail Tuttle, Senior Vice President for Student Life, 338 Slane Center, High Point University, One University Parkway, High Point, NC 27268, 336-841-9231, gtuttle@highpoint.edu.